malfly/JAGStree/cran-comments.md

 ## Submission summary

-This is the first submission of my package to CRAN.
+This is the third submission of my package to CRAN - the previous version was archived due to dependency on mcmcplots, so I have removed those dependencies.

 ## R CMD check results